What is VBA Const (Constants)?

-At the top of the module, I have declared 3 constants in the module “Module 1”.
+At the top of the module, I have declared three constants in the module “Module 1”.

-These VBA constants can be accessed in the “Module 1” at any number of Sub Procedures within this module i.e. “Module 1”.
+These VBA constants can be accessed in the “Module 1” at any Sub Procedures within this module i.e., “Module 1”.

 Make Constants Available Across Modules

-Once the constants are declared at the top of the VBA module we can access those constants within the module with all the subprocedures.
+Once the constants are declared at the top of the VBA class module, we can access those constants within the module with all the subprocedures.

 But how can we make them available with all the modules in the workbook.’

-Now the above variable not only available with Module 1 rather we can use them with Module 2 as well.
+Now the above variable not only available with Module 1.
+Instead, we can use them with Module 2 as well.

 Difference Between VBA Dim Statement & Const Statement

-You must have a doubt what is the difference between traditional “Dim” statement and new “Const” statement in VBA.
+It would help if you had a doubt what the difference between the traditional “Dim” statement and the new “Const” statement in VBA is.

-This is how we can use the VBA “Const” statement to declare constants which are a similar way of declaring variables with the “Dim” statement.
+This is how we can use the VBA “Const” statement to declare constants, which are a similar way of communicating variables with the “Dim” statement.

 This has been a guide to VBA Const (Constants).
-Here we discuss how to use Constant statement in VBA along with examples and also, its key differences with Dim statement.
+Here we discuss how to use Constant statement in VBA along with examples and also its critical differences with Dim information.
 Below are some useful excel articles related to VBA –